100 Notable alumni of

 -

-John Davis Pierce was a Congregationalist minister, public schools advocate, and Michigan legislator.
+John Davis Pierce was an American minister, educator and politician.
 He was Michigan's first superintendent of public schools, a position new to the United States, where he established Michigan's public school system.
 His work has been compared to that of Horace Mann's.

 -